Victoria government logo

 Demographic change presents structural challenges

-The temporary impacts of COVID-19 mask a deeper challenge for the Victorian economy – the share of working age Victorians is not keeping pace with the overall population.
+The temporary impacts of the pandemic mask a deeper challenge for the Victorian economy – the share of working age Victorians is not keeping pace with the overall population.
 While population increases fuel growth and employment demand, a decreasing proportion of individuals aged between 15 and 64 are available to meet this demand.

 In 2021, the number of non-working age people relative to working aged people was 52.5 to 100.
-This is expected to increase year-on-year to a high of 56.6 in 2050 (see Figure 5).14 In regional areas the gap is larger, with the number of non-working age people relative to working aged people growing substantially, from 65.7 to 100 in 2022 to 73.6 to 100 in 2050.
+This is expected to increase year-on-year to a high of 56.6 in 2050 (refer Figure 5).14 In regional areas the gap is larger, with the number of non-working age people relative to working aged people growing substantially, from 65.7 to 100 in 2022 to 73.6 to 100 in 2050.

 These increasing dependency ratios indicate fewer individuals available to do the work required to meet employment demand triggered by the overall population.
 They also indicate that those outside of working age – either children and young people and retirees - typically need higher levels of support, either in education or health and aged care.